 If you’re still afraid of the cars, head to the quays of the Seine, which are always car-free now.
 For scenic trails in the great outdoors try the Bois de Boulogne and the Bois de Vincennes, the latter which can be reached via one of the nicest bike trails in town know as the Promenade Plantée, at the end of the Viaduc des Arts.

-or wait until Sunday for the car-free days known as the Paris Respire (Paris Breathes) project.
+Or wait until Sunday for the car-free days known as the Paris Respire (Paris Breathes) project.
 Certain sectors of Paris are closed off to cars every Sunday from approximately 10am-6pm, such as the Butte de Montmartre, Rue Mouffetard, the Marais district, the Sentier district, around Rue de la Roquette, La Villette, Rue des Martyrs, Place d’Aligre, Rue Daguerre, and sections of Bois de Vincennes and Bois de Boulogne.
 Then there are sectors that are only closed to traffic on the first Sunday of the month, such as the Avenue des Champs-Elysées and the entire 1st-4th arrondissements.
 Finally, there are sectors closed off to car traffic just in “summer” (which seems to be different for each area) such as the Butte-aux-Cailles and around Luxembourg Gardens.
-There are also streets designates as “Zones de Rencontre” where pedestrians always have the right of way and the speed limit is 20kph, such as the maze of small streets between the Seine and Boulevard St-Germain.
+There are also streets designated as “Zones de Rencontre” where pedestrians always have the right of way and the speed limit is 20kph, such as the maze of small streets between the Seine and Boulevard St-Germain.
 Check out the Paris Réspire website and map to get the full details.

 Where to Park Your Bike